ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M2-intro-to-truffle/L1-background/index.md

 A good example of this is contract compilation (wherein you convert your high-level contract code to something that can be natively understood by an Ethereum-node).
 As part of this feature, Truffle can also intelligently download the necessary compiler version(s) and even enable you to write your contracts in different language versions.

-Additional reasons why developers might Truffle to build their dapps include the following...
+Additional reasons why developers might use Truffle to build their dapps include the following...

 - Built-in support for compiling, deploying and linking your contract</li>
 - An automated contract testing framework built on Mocha and Chai</li>